mistio/mist.client/docs/source/client/monitoring.rst

     machine.add_python_plugin(name="Random", python_file="/home/user/random.py")

-Some more advanced options can be used, determining the value_type, the unit etc. You can see `add_python_plugin`_ method for more info.
+Some more advanced options can be used, determining the value_type, the unit etc. You can see ``mist.client.model.Machine.add_python_plugin`` method for more info.

-.. _add_python_plugin: mist.client.html#mist.client.model.Machine.add_python_plugin